nnathan/monopiped/README.md

 ## Aspirations

 Currently the program implements a one thread per connection model.
 To minimise resources and improve scalability (as if it's needed) maybe the model will be switched to asynchronous network I/O using Tokio.

+It would also be nice to support proxying over WebSockets.